retargetly/mockingbird/README.md

 ## Next updates

-* Add parameter to show popup with a message, and have the possibility to not let the user keep browsing on the site
+* Add parameter to show popup with a message, and have the possibility to not let the user keep browsing on the site.
 * Integration with Retargetly's DMP to get stats about traffic with ad blockers, impressions and clicks counters served to those users, a/b testing of ads and messages, possibility to change messages whithin the platform without changing site code.